Consent and information letter

 How to proceed if the research participant has reduced capacity to give consent or is a child/has no legal competence?

-- In the event of reduced capacity to give consent, see the Norwegian National Research Ethics Committees` website for guidelines for the inclusion of adults with reduced or no capacity to give consent in health research and chapter 4 of the Health Research Act.
+- In the event of reduced capacity to give consent, see chapter 4 of the Health Research Act.

 - The Norwegian Social Science Data Services (NSD) has information about the procedure for obtaining consent when children and minors are to participate in research, see NSD's web page.